pablixs/pablixs/README.md

 ### Hi :p 👋

 Hello!
 My name is Pablo, and I'm from Argentina.
-I'm a big fan of backend development, and I'm currently studying for my bachelor's degree at the University of Quilmes (UNQ). 🌍📚
+I'm a big fan of backend development, and I'm currently studying for my bachelor's degree in computer programming. at the University of Quilmes (UNQ). 🌍📚

 Here are some programming languages, frameworks, and tools that I am familiar with: